 What makes the best travel luggage

 Weigh up if you’re happy to buy cases that are only going to last you a couple of journeys, or whether you’re looking for luggage to last you at least ten years.
-Remember that there is a good chance you will want to go back to visit the UK again in future, so think about your long-term travel plans.
+Remember that there is a good chance you will want to go back to visit your home country again in future, so think about your long-term travel plans.

 My top pick for luggage:

 Osprey is the brand we travelled with and having seen the poor quality of other cases, it’s now my go-to brand and I’m the most loyal fan.
 They haven’t sponsored this post and have had no involvement in me writing it at all – I just wanted to shout about my favourite travel brand.